 Approximately 70% of first-time workers’ comp benefits applications are denied, so don’t give up.
 In Oklahoma, you have the right to file an appeal and continue fighting for benefits.
 Your appeal will be heard by the Workers’ Compensation Commission and you will need to gather evidence to show you have a valid claim under Oklahoma law since the burden of proof lies with you.
 This can be challenging, especially when you are in the process of treatment for your injury.
 Since the appeals process is complex and legal in nature, it would be to your benefit to speak with an experienced Oklahoma workers’ comp attorney to represent you at the hearing or help you negotiate a settlement.

 Has your workers’ compensation claim been denied?
 If so, contact Armstrong & Vaught, P.L.C. at once.
 Let our experienced attorneys assist with your appeal to secure the benefits you deserve.
-Call us now at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.